witcheswhocode/birth-sound/README.md

 ***This project is still a work in progress.***

-UI built with React, birthchart built with HTML Canvas.
+UI built with *React*, birthchart built with *HTML Canvas*.
+Piano played with Tone.js.

 [Astrology API Code](https://github.com/ryuphi/astrology-api) by [Marcos Corona](https://github.com/ryuphi)